Lynn Johnston: Early life

 Born Lynn Ridgway in Collingwood, Ontario, she was raised in North Vancouver, British Columbia, where she was a close childhood friend of comedians Paul K. Willis and Michael Boncoeur.
 She attended the Vancouver School of Art (now Emily Carr University of Art and Design) with hopes of making a living as an artist.
 After working briefly in animation, most notably as an uncredited cel colorist on The Abbott and Costello Cartoon Show, she married in 1969 and moved back to Ontario, where she worked as a medical artist at McMaster University for five years.
 Johnston's illustrations are in storage in McMaster's medical archive.
-They include depictions of routine hospital happenings, such as a father smoking in the waiting room.
+They include depictions of routine hospital happenings of the time, such as a father smoking in the waiting room.

 While expecting her first child, she drew single-panel cartoons for the ceiling of her obstetrician Murray Enkin's office.
 Those drawings were published in her first book, David, We're Pregnant! which was published in 1973 under her then name of Lynn Franks (and subsequently republished under the name of Lynn Johnston) and became a best seller.
 After her divorce, she did freelance commercial and medical art in a studio converted from a greenhouse.
 Hi Mom!
 Hi Dad!, a sequel to David, was published in 1975.
 Shortly thereafter, she met and married dental student Rod Johnston.